 While this may seem like an obvious thing to pack, getting a decent toothpaste in a foreign country where you can’t read the label can sometimes be a little bit more complicated than you think.
 Opt for a tooth-whitening or plaque control toothpaste and remember to use it at least twice per day.
 Bacteria don’t take holidays, so you shouldn’t take a holiday from taking care of your teeth.

-Carrying a packet of sugar-free chewing gum just while you’re out and about not only keeps your breath smelling fresh but it reduces the acidity of your mouth.
+Carrying a packet of sugar-less chewing gum just while you’re out and about not only keeps your breath smelling fresh but it reduces the acidity of your mouth.
 This is especially useful for when you’re eating ice cream or drinking sugary drinks.